xhteam/tools-motodev/README.md

 To get started, <a href="https://www.clahub.com/agreements/kingargyle/proteus">sign the Contributor License Agreement</a>.

-The following describes how to build Proteus and bring the source code into an existing eclipse environment to development and improve.
+The following describes how to build Andmore and bring the source code into an existing eclipse environment to development and improve.

 ## Building from the Command Line